jparkerweb/chunk-match/webui/README.md

 ## Appreciation

-If you enjoy this package please consider sending me a tip to support my work 😀
+If you enjoy this library please consider sending me a tip to support my work 😀
 # [🍵 tip me here](https://ko-fi.com/jparkerweb)